run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

-Title: Webservices for use on CITSmart
+Title: Webservices for use on 4biz
-Description: CITSmart Webservices
+Description: 4biz Webservices

-# Webservices for use on CITSmart
+# Webservices for use on 4biz

 This document is intended to provide guidance regarding the Web Services made available for integration with CTSmart ITSM Service Management.